simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Apr 11 2025 1650 UTC.

-Radio Blackout Forecast for Apr 11-Apr 13 2025
+Radio Blackout Forecast for Apr 12-Apr 14 2025

-              Apr 11        Apr 12        Apr 13
+              Apr 12        Apr 13        Apr 14
-R1-R2           45%           45%           45%
+R1-R2           50%           50%           50%
 R3 or greater    5%            5%            5%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is an increased chance for M-class flares (R1-R2, Minor-Moderate) on 12-14 Apr due primarily to the flare potential from Regions 4055 and 4060.

 ```